 Yale Law School’s Rule of Law Clinic is representing the National Association for the Advancement of Colored People (NAACP) and two of its affiliates in a lawsuit filed on October 5, 2017, against the United States Department of Commerce.
-The federal lawsuit was filed under the Freedom of Information Act.
-According to a statement issued by the NAACP, the lawsuit was filed to urge “the Commerce Department to produce records it has unlawfully withheld about preparations for the 2020 Census.”
+The federal lawsuit is filed under the Freedom of Information Act.
+According to a statement issued by the NAACP, the lawsuit intends to urge “the Commerce Department to produce records it has unlawfully withheld about preparations for the 2020 Census.”
 The Factual Allegations as written in the NAACP’s complaint include:

-- This census cycle will involve drastic changes: for the first time, the census will be digital, a departure from paper-based and in-person methods of previous censuses.
+- This census cycle will involve drastic changes: for the first time, the census will be digital, a departure from paper-based and in-person methods of earlier censuses.
 In light of these changes, the 2020 census faces remarkable challenges.

 In his opening remarks at the House Oversight & Reform Committee’s October hearing on 2020 Census Modernization Efforts, Commerce Secretary Wilbur Ross describes the census as “the bedrock upon which we construct our system of democratic representation.
 It provides for apportionment, redistricting, and the distribution of hundreds of billions of dollars of federal funding.”